 Read on to get more in-depth information on these specializations

-There are several features that make the Civil Engineering and Management Master’s at the UT stand out from similar programmes at other universities.
-But probably the most important reason is that the professional field extremely appreciates the broad scope of UT’s Civil Engineering and Management programme, because our graduates have that extra bit to offer compared to traditional, more technically oriented civil engineers.
+There are several features that make the Civil Engineering and Management Master’s at the University of Twente stand out from similar programmes at other universities.
+Probably the most important reason is that the professional field greatly appreciates the broad scope of the UT’s Civil Engineering and Management programme, because our graduates have that extra bit to offer compared to traditional, more technically oriented civil engineers.
 Read more on why you should opt for this programme.

 The job market increasingly is seeking engineers who are true process thinkers, and who can oversee, analyse and predict all aspects of the design and execution of civil engineering projects.
-The Master’s in Civil Engineering and Management will train you to be just such an engineer.
+The Master’s programme in Civil Engineering and Management will train you to be exactly that kind of engineer.
 You will be equipped to combine the technical and non-technical aspects of major infrastructure and construction projects.
 More on career possibilities.

-Would you like to know more about the Master's programme Civil Engineering and Management?
+Would you like to know more about the Master's programme in Civil Engineering and Management?
 Check out the study programme, admission requirements or read up on the pre-Master’s programme.
 Any other questions?
 Feel free to contact us.